Research and development

 In parallel with biological process optimization, the technical means to produce nematodes, and the relevant microorganisms, on an industrial scale was also further developed.
-Increasing knowledge about how to produce these various organisms brought with it an expansion in the company's technical equipment, which now includes many bioreactors with a volume of up to 60,000 litres.
+Increasing knowledge about how to produce these various organisms brought with it an expansion in the company's technical equipment, which now includes many bioreactors with different volumes.

 Knowledge and technology transfer

 Besides research into existing and new products offered by e-nema itself, contract production brings with it additional focal areas of research.
 As it has the best technical resources, e-nema is able to offer its production facilities to other research institutes.
 The organisms produced under contract come from the area of biological plant protection, which e-nema is familiar with, as well as completely different research paths such as biocatalysis and aquaculture. e-nema's know-how enables production processes to be developed, executed and optimised in close collaboration with the client.